amplication/docs/docs/getting-started/deploy.md

 When it comes to deployment, you can choose any of the following options:

-- Deploying to the Amplication Cloud for testing and development purposes.
+- Deploying to the Amplication cloud for testing and development purposes.
 - Downloading the generated source code and continuing the process with your favorite IDE and local tools.
 - Building a Docker container and deploying it to any cloud, datacenter, or server.